wwcodemanila/WWCodeManila-JavaScript/contents/data_types/primitives.md

 6. Strings - used for textual data (enclosed in `'` or `"`)
 7. Symbols - used for unique identifiers for objects

+We've covered 7 out of the 9 data types so far in JavaScript.
+The remaining 2 are Objects and Functions.